COVID-19 Updates: Protecting Albertans from the Omicron variant.

-The Government of Alberta released 2 reports it commissioned on the Wood Buffalo wildfire.
+We have released two reports commissioned on the Wood Buffalo wildfire.
 The reviews examined the government’s support for the prevention, preparedness, response, stabilization and recovery around the wildfire.
-They were led by KPMG and MNP and are standard practice after major disasters.
+The reviews were led by KPMG and MNP and are standard practice after major disasters.

-Below are answers to some of the questions we’ve received.
+Below are answers to some of the questions we’ve received prior to the release of the independent reports in 2017.

 Release of reports